arnaugomez/agent-spaces/proposal/problems-with-tool-calling-and-mcp.md

 ## Summary

-AI models can achieve complex tasks by writing code that performs these tasks.
+AI models can achieve complex tasks by writing code.
 This approach is more efficient and reliable than tools and MCP servers.

-Moreover, Tools and MCPs can be transformed into code APIs, so any AI agent with tools can be re-written as a code agent that achieves the same tasks cheaper and faster.
+Moreover, tools and MCPs can be transformed into code APIs, so any AI agent with tools can be re-written as a code agent that achieves the same tasks cheaper and faster.

 Despite its advantages, code needs an environment to run.
-"Agent spaces" is an open-source tool that spins up isolated code environments where AI can create files and run code safely.
-It also requires an open standard that allows any AI model to interact with the "Agent spaces" environment.
+Here, I introduce "Agent spaces", an open-source framework to create and manage isolated environments where AI can create files and run code safely.
+I also propose an open standard that allows any AI model to carry out complex tasks via code execution.

 ## Two standards